20 Cool Summer Activities In Korea: Korean Summer 2024

 Small islands on the Korean coast

 Korea has literally thousands of islands to explore along the south coast, as well as the world-famous Jeju Island a short flight away.
 Island trips often include many of these summer activities into one experience.
+Some of the best places to visit on the south coast, with great beaches, BBQ, and natural wonders to enjoy, include Geoje, Yeosu, Tongyeong, Jindo, Wando, and Namhae.

 You’ll find loads of great Korean summer activities, such as water sports, hiking, camping, sharing BBQ, boat tours, skyline luge (Tongyeong), canoeing / kayaking, and even visiting some K-drama filming sets (Wando).
+If you have an international licence, renting a car and driving along the south coast is also an incredible way to see more of this stunning area.

 6: Enjoy A Summer Picnic In Style